A quick note. Google appears to be expanding its computer programs that do the work that journalists do.

 What are these companies competing for?
 To drive traffic to websites where digital advertising tools are used to sell and deliver advertising.
 The keywords here are digital and advertising.

 I wonder if the foundations financing this venture have offered to do it again next summer.
-Google will has ever reason to keep working with the foundations so long as the fellowships help Google refine its digital journalism tools, making the tools better and better and faster and faster at doing jobs that used to be done by people.
+Google will has every reason to keep working with the foundations so long as the fellowships help Google refine its digital journalism tools, making the tools better and better and faster and faster at doing jobs that used to be done by people.